snly2386/bloomDOCS/PUBLICDATA.md

 Experimental JSONP is currently supported by providing a `callback` method through the parameter callback.

-All responses are JSON objects with the following parameters
+All responses are JSON objects with the following parameters.

 ``` javascript
 Example 200 Response